ophub/amlogic-s9xxx-openwrt/README.md

 2. Clone the repository to the local. `git clone --depth 1 https://github.com/ophub/amlogic-s9xxx-openwrt.git`
 3. Create a `openwrt-armvirt` folder, and upload the OpenWrt firmware of the ARM kernel ( Eg: `openwrt-armvirt-64-default-rootfs.tar.gz` ) to this `~/amlogic-s9xxx-openwrt/openwrt-armvirt` directory.
 4. Name the kernel package according to the corresponding version number, such as `5.4.170` version, and put it into the `~/amlogic-s9xxx-openwrt/amlogic-s9xxx/amlogic-kernel` directory.
 5. Enter the `~/amlogic-s9xxx-openwrt` root directory.
-And run Eg: `sudo ./make` to make selection settings.
+And run Eg: `sudo ./make -d -b s905x3 -k 5.4.170 -a false`.
 The generated OpenWrt firmware is in the `out` directory under the root directory.

 - ### Github.com One-stop compilation instructions